Guisando (album)

 Guisando (literally "cooking up a stew") is the third studio album of Willie Colón & Héctor Lavoe issued in 1969 by Fania Records.
 Guisando was the first Colón-Lavoe album in which they shared the credits and the album cover.
 The track, “I Wish I Had A Watermelon” is a response to the 1962 instrumental "Watermelon Man" by Herbie Hancock.
-"Guisando in Puerto Rico, among other meanings, is a slang term to signify making quick money usually informally or not in a legit fashion.
+The term “guisando” in Puerto Rico, among other meanings, is a slang term to signify making quick money usually informally or not in a legit fashion.
 The cover of the album implies that as Lavoe is counting money while Colon holds a gun, a safe appears to have been broken with the tools above it.